 by April Henry

-Part 4 is the final installment of our Love Letter Pillow Sewalong!
-We are very excited to finally display our little pillows and just in time for February!
+Part 4 is the final installment of our Conversation Love Letter Pillow Sewalong!
+We are very excited to finally display our little pillows and just in time for Valentine's Day!
 Are you just now joining and feeling late to the party?
 No worries at all... be sure to review our supplies list page and Parts 1, 2, and 3 and you can participate at any time!

-To continue with the Airmail theme of the Love Letter Pillow, I was able to find some red, white and blue striped fabric for my binding, but you can use a pretty polka dot, a solid or even a dainty floral.
-However, you want to finish off your little love pillow will be just darling!
+To continue with the Airmail theme of the Conversation Love Letter Pillow, I was able to find some red, white and blue striped fabric for my binding, but you can use a pretty polka dot, a solid or even a dainty floral.
+However you want to finish off your little Love Letter Pillow, it will be just darling!

 There will be many steps in this final binding process, so I have taken lots and lots of photographs to help with illustration.
 Follow along with each photo, but feel free to ask questions and refer to any of the photo-steps as I will number them to make following along easier.

-To bind a quilt, including a small one like this Love Letter Pillow, you will need to join all your binding strips together first so that they form one continuous long binding strip.
-The most inconspicuous way to do this is to sew the ends at a 45-degree angle.
+To bind a quilt, including something small like this Love Letter Pillow, you will need to join all your binding strips together first so that they form one continuous long binding strip.
+The most inconspicuous way is to sew the ends at a 45-degree angle.
 To do this, take one end of a binding strip and lay it on top of the end of another binding strip, right sides together and at a 90-degree angle - like this:

 Photo 1 - Continuous Binding Strip

 Photo 1: With right sides together, place one end of a binding strip across the end of another binding strip at a 90-degree angle and draw a diagonal pencil line on the wrong side of the top binding strip.
 The diagonal line will need to go from the top left corner of the top binding strip to the far right bottom corner of the binding underneath.